Learning Objectives

 By the end of the course, students will be able to

-• Define the key features of RL that distinguishes it from standard ML;
+• Define the key features of reinforcement learning that distinguish it from standard machine learning.

-• Recognize the common, connecting boundary of optimization and RL;
+• Recognize the common boundary between optimization and reinforcement learning.

-• Generalize or discover “new” applications, algorithms, or theories of reinforcement learning towards conducting independent research on the topic.
+• Generalize or discover new applications, algorithms, or theories of reinforcement learning towards independent research on the topic.

 Course Content